 Some adaptation responses in other sectors will directly alleviate the health consequences of climate change.
-For example, successful adaptation to drought in the agriculture sector to drought will decrease the stress and financial constraints experienced by agricultural workers, their families and associated communities.
+For example, successful adaptation to drought in the agriculture sector will decrease the stress and financial constraints experienced by agricultural workers, their families, and associated communities.

 Building the capacity to link current climate-sensitive health outcomes (e.g. respiratory illnesses) to weather and climate variables will allow researchers to better determine how changes in climate might affect illness patterns in the future.

-- Climate-sensitive health outcomes – Additional capacity needed or research gaps
+- Climate-sensitive health outcomes – Additional capacity needed and research gaps

 - Drought-related stress/anxiety in agricultural workers – Linking health and well-being to agri-economic and farm employment statistics